Where does this website come from?

 CompareMaine replaces the former MHDO HealthCost website.
 With financial support from the Centers for Medicare & Medicaid Services (CMS), we have been able to enhance the content and the volume of information on the website.

 Many people provided input to help make CompareMaine a usable, useful tool including the MHDO Board of Directors, the MHDO consumer advisory group, members of industry and medical associations, and technical experts.

 Where does the information come from?

-CompareMaine reports on three quality measures:
+CompareMaine reports on seven quality measures: